 Welcome to ‘Ceri Thomas Art’, my first solo website.

-I am an artist, art historian and curator based in south Wales.
+I am a free-lance artist, art historian and curator based in south Wales.

 My activity in all three specialisms is directly related to my present location and my family history.

 My fascination with the history, art and culture of modern and contemporary Wales has developed over the years due to a range of cultural stimuli.

 In secondary school in south Wales I became chairman of the local history research group.
 In 1978, my BA took me back to the city of my birth where I was taught at University College London by John White (b 1924) and John Hale (1923-99).
 It also took me abroad for one year to Florence and Venice.
 For my MA studies in the mid Eighties I lived in west Wales, at Aberystwyth.

 Since 1990 my art and writing have increasingly addressed aspects of twentieth-century south Wales, and since 2002 this activity has extended into PhD research and curating as well.

 My parents and their interrelated histories have played a significant role too.

 My Rhondda-born father and Barry-born mother had met at Cardiff Art School.
 They went on to the Royal College of Art, which is how I came to be born in London.
 There, they were taught by Frank Dobson (1888-1963) and Margaret Leischner (d 1970) and they became very close friends with the Festival of Britain furniture designer Ernest Race (1913-64) and his long-lived wife Sally who was a remarkable woman.